instant payments bank transfers switzerland

 • Emergencies: If a friend or family member ends up in a situation where they desperately need money, you can use instant payments to send them financial help immediately.
 They receive the money right away, even if it is the weekend or the middle of the night.

-With Twint, Swiss banks offer a mobile payments service which lets users transfer money to third parties within seconds.
+With Twint, Swiss banks have offered a mobile payments service which lets users transfer money to third parties within seconds for many years now.
 But real-time transfers only work if the sender and recipient both use the prepaid version of Twint.
 If one of the parties uses a version of Twint which is linked to a bank account, then it often takes much longer for the money to arrive in the recipient’s account.

-Residents of Switzerland who use the UK-based Revolut and Wise neobanks can send and receive money by instant payment.
+Residents of Switzerland who use the UK-based Revolut and Wise neobanks have already been able send and receive money by instant payment for some time.
 Wise places a strong emphasis on instant payments, with more than half of the transfers processed by this international money transfer service being made using instant payments.

 But Swiss banks are not obligated to offer outgoing instant payments.